donaldzou/WGDashboard/README.md

   - Edit peer information
   - Delete peers with ease
   - Restrict peers
-  - Generate QR Code and `.conf` file for peers
+  - Generate QR Code and `.conf` file for peers, share it through a public link
   - Schedule jobs to delete / restrict peer when conditions are met
 - View real time peer status
 - Testing tool: Ping and Traceroute to your peer